wso2/docs-is/en/includes/guides/customize/actions/understanding-actions.md

 ### Troubleshooting

 You can use diagnostic logs to capture detailed information during the troubleshooting process.
-Log captures requests sent from the Identity Server to your external action service, track the responses received, and include status and context data for response handling.
+Logs capture requests sent from {{product_name}} to your external action service, track the responses received, and include status and context data for response handling.

-Below is an example of a diagnostic log generated during the pre-issue access token action flow, while sending the request initiated in the identity server to the external endpoint.
+Shown below is an example of a diagnostic log generated during the pre-issue access token action flow, while sending a request from {{product_name}} to the external endpoint.

 {% if product_name == "WSO2 Identity Server" %}
 ```json